Parametrically-controlled microwave-photonic interface for the fluxonium: Controlled Release

 We now demonstrate that we can dynamically tune the photon's emission rate to build a time-symmetric wave packet, which can be used in remote entanglement protocols for efficient absorption by a receiver.
 We shape the outgoing wave packet to a hyperbolic secant function,

-where $\gamma_\text{ph}$ is the photon bandwidth (Appendix \ref{A5}).
+where $\gamma_\text{ph}$ is the photon bandwidth.
 In Fig. \ref{fig:4}(c), we show the measured in-phase quadrature and field amplitude of the shaped wave packet with the fluxonium initialized to be in $|\psi^+\rangle$, which displays a clear hyperbolic secant shape.
+Based on numerical simulation, we estimate a conversion efficiency of $\eta\approx79\%$ taking into account state preparation errors, which is mainly due to qubit depolarization during the release process.
+By using a resonator of higher decay rate $\kappa/2\pi=4 \mathrm{\ MHz}$, the conversion process can be shortened down to $\lesssim1\ \mu$s (see Fig. \ref{fig:S_efficiency} in Appendix \ref{A5}).
+In this case, conversion loss due to qubit depolarization can be easily suppressed with no additional system optimization and we simulate a conversion efficiency of $\eta\approx99\%$ assuming our current qubit lifetimes and perfect state initialization.
+We quantify the symmetry of the wavepacket by computing its normalized scalar product with the time-reversed copy of itself \cite{PhysRevX.4.041010}, which yields $s=0.975$ (Eq. (\ref{symmetry})).
 This emitted wavepacket could then be captured by a receiver by time-reversing the emission process \cite{PhysRevLett.78.3221}.